Comcast Hints At Plan For Paid Fast Lanes After Net Neutrality Repeal - Slashdot

 No, not bitter at all.

 Found a good VPN?
 How will an ISP respond?
-(Score:2)
+(Score:3)

 What new things could a US ISP do that China did to do to control all its domestic networks?
 The best VPN products got around some of the most well funded and intrusive global network tracking by Communists governments.